32 Types of Black Birds in Florida You Can See

 Boat Tailed Grackle Perched On Branch Showing Glossy Black Plumage Long Tail And Sharp Beak

 The Boat-tailed Grackle Is One Of The Most Iconic Black Birds In Florida.
 Males Are Large Glossy Black With Long V-shaped Tails That Resemble A Boat’s Hull While Females Are Smaller And Brownish.
-You’ll Often Find Them In Marshes Wetlands And Coastal Areas Especially Around Parking Lots And Boardwalks Where They Boldly Approach People.
+You’ll Often Find Them In Marshes Wetlands And Coastal Areas Especially Around Parking Lots And Boardwalks Where They Boldly Approach People Just Like Other Black Birds In Florida.
 Their Loud Squeaky Calls And Dramatic Postures Make Them Hard To Miss.

 These Birds Are Known For Their Adaptability.
 They Eat Almost Anything From Insects And Seeds To Leftover Food Scraps.
 In Cities They Often Hop Between Cars Searching For Crumbs While In Natural Wetlands They Forage For Insects And Small Fish.
 Boat-tailed Grackles Are Social And Usually Found In Noisy Flocks.
-Their Confidence Around Humans Makes Them One Of The Easiest Florida Bird Species To Observe Up Close.
+Their Confidence Around Humans Makes Them One Of The Most Recognizable Black Birds In Florida To Observe Up Close.

 Bobolink